-You have to read and sign the enrollment agreement and housing application form and send it back with your deposit in order to confirm your intent to enroll in the International Gateway Program.
+In order to confirm your enrollment in the International Gateway Program, you must read and sign the enrollment agreement and housing application form and send them back with your deposit.

 What is the normal length of study for the Undergraduate International Gateway Program?

 The International Gateway program is a semester-long program.
 It runs as follows:

 When do classes begin and end, and what other important dates do I need to know?